 “That’s what it comes down to,” Tom agreed.
 Not being much of an engineer, I decided to leave things for Tom to fix when he got home.

 Seven hours after I had turned up the heat, though, it came on, at first faintly and with a lack of really committed heat, but after a while with pride and vigor — all without engineering assistance.
 I started to say that the heat finally came on of its own accord, but it would be truer to say that for seven hours it refused to come on of its own accord.
 When at last it came on, it was a time of great joy for Stormy and me, let me tell you.
 Stormy had been on Barb and Joe’s bed all day, waiting for the heat to start, and I had been bundled up in blankets in the family room.
 Patches was outside.
 Patches does not believe in coming into a house unprotected by children.
 She does not care for adults, although she will make an exception for Joe, the Tuna Man.
 When Joe is gone, Tom and Annika fight over who gets to be Tuna Man and feed the cats tuna and be greatly beloved.
 There is no question of my doing so, of course.
 Stormy would accept it; she is not terribly discriminating in that way.
 But Patches would not dream of taking tuna from someone so obviously fitted to be a cat killer.
 When I come to Corvallis, Patches sits on the front walk and glares at me through the kitchen window.
 Presumably there is a plan here.
-Evidently, in Patches’ experience, a lot of cat killers just give up and go away when glared at through the kitchen window.
+Presumably she is hatching a plan.

 According to Barb, Patches feels relatively safe on the kids’ beds and “may actually purr and settle in once it is determined that today is not the day that you plan to kill her.”
 Joe always reassures her.
 “We are going to eat you,” he says, “just not today.”
 In warm weather, there is no need for Patches to be brave, but in cold, damp weather, she takes some risks.
 Even if there are serial cat killers in the basement, she would rather be in where it’s warm.
 But she only feels really safe if the kids are there.
 Encircled in Tom’s arms, she watches me balefully.
 She has met my type before.